 During the Small Business Saturday launch, Business Impact NW CEO, Joe Sky-Tucker and Intentionalist founder and CEO, Laura Clise, will be visiting five businesses and documenting their journey via Instagram @busienssimpactnw and @intentionalist_.

-Small businesses strengthen communities, and Business Impact NW and Intentionalist share a mission to support the local businesses that contribute to the identity and vibrancy of our communities.
-Please join them on Small Business Saturday in supporting small businesses and get to know these 25 businesses that are already supported by both Business Impact NW and Intentionalist.
+Small businesses strengthen communities.
+Business Impact NW and Intentionalist share a mission to support the local businesses that contribute to the identity and vibrancy of our communities.
+Please join them on Small Business Saturday in supporting small businesses.
+Get to know these 25 businesses that are already supported by both Business Impact NW and Intentionalist.

 Hood Famous – Hood Famous Bakeshop is a small Seattle bakery with a big heart and a big appetite!
 They specialize in desserts featuring Filipino and Asian-Pacific flavors.
 They’re best known for their cheesecakes, specifically their flagship ube cheesecake.
 They also offer unique, handcrafted takes on traditional and modern sweets and baked goods.

 Intrigue Chocolate – From farmer to botanist to brewer to baker to chocolate maker, Chef Aaron Barthel’s life has been an exploration of fine and simple things.
 He handcrafts small batches of craft chocolate with care to coax the chocolate into telling its own story.